 - 9.4.1 Cartridges and shell crackers are the most common means used throughout the world to scare birds.
 The visual and auditory effect of cartridges and crackers vary but is a direct and variable method that can be taken to wherever birds are situated.
 Certain types produce an explosion - 9.4.2 when they are fired or when they have traversed a certain distance while others only detonate at the end of their trajectory.
 Some leave smoke trails or flares and others produce a whistling sound.
 Pyrotechnics are fired using revolvers, pistols or shotguns. - 9.4.3 The scaring effect of cartridges or crackers fired from firearms is well known.
 Cartridges and shell crackers should be used carefully.
 They shall not be fired from within a vehicle.
 They shall always be fired between the risk area and the birds so they will be scared away from the area where they pose a risk to the airport operation. - 9.4.4 Pyrotechnics shall not be launched into flocks of birds.
 This typically causes uncontrolled dispersal in all directions.
-Typically, pyrotechnics should be directed to one side of the flock opposite to the desired direction the controller wishes the birds to flush.
+Typically, pyrotechnics should be directed to one side of the flock opposite to the desired direction the controller wishes the birds to flush. - 9.4.4 Pyrotechnics shall not be used only after CAA and ROP approval.

-Figure 02 - Pyrotechnic pistol with an assortment of flares, Vancouver International Airport
+Figure 3 - Pyrotechnic pistol with an assortment of flares